telerik/fiddler-everywhere-docs/modify-and-filter-traffic/filter-traffic.md

 # Filtering Traffic

 Fiddler Everywhere sets itself as the operating system proxy once the [system capturing]({%slug capture-traffic-get-started%}#system-capturing) activates.
 The application captures and outputs all HTTP/HTTPS/WebSocket traffic from client applications that respect the system proxy.
-The [**Live Traffic list**]({%slug web-sessions-list%}#live-traffic-list) displays the traffic as session entries.
+The [**Live Traffic grid**]({%slug web-sessions-list%}#live-traffic-list) displays the traffic as session entries.

 Modern applications often generate hundreds or thousands of requests, polluting your session list with unwanted information.
 This article reveals some options to filter the captured traffic or lower the amount of captured traffic.